 In economics, that’s called a “shortage,” and it makes prices skyrocket.

-Facebook is relying on the fact that they have 1 billion+ users to appeal to their advertisers.
+Facebook is relying on the fact that they have 1 billion+ users to appeal to its advertisers.

 But if lots of advertisers start paying for more paid promo, they have more advertisers trying to reach a stagnant audience.